cemakpolat/simple-iot-project/README.md

     - Services/* supports the classes direct interaction with the database using IoTService and mqtt connection via MQTTConnection.
 The IoT object in JSON lands in the MQTTConnection object, converted to Entity object and then stored in the mongodb using IoTService object
     - Startup.cs class behaves like main initiater, adds all required app configuration, append new classes such as IoTservice and initiate the MQTT connection.
 - Dockerfile: Same structure as in iotsensor
+- Once this component runs,
+   - the swagger interface can be accessed via http://localhost:5003/swagger/index.html.
+Please notice that the port number can be different if than 5003, this is the port given in the docker-compose file.
+   - REST API can be called via http://localhost:5003/api/Entity/

 #### User Interfaces